liris-xr/PLUME/docs/recorder/recorded-data/markers.md

 ```
 The marker will be automatically timestamped with the current time in the recording.

+!!! info
     See the [associated proto file](../file-format/proto-files/common/marker.md) for more information on the data format.